( our thanks to the Manchester Evening News.)

 How do you use them ?

-Well, take 4 or 5 saop nuts, perhaps one or two more if you are in a hard water area, pop them into the little cotton bag that they come with and put them into your washing machine.
+Well, take 4 or 5 soap nuts, perhaps one or two more if you are in a hard water area, pop them into the little cotton bag that they come with and put them into your washing machine.

 That's it - apart from you can use the same shells two or three times before you put them on the compost heap.